yklim9938/vue-dog-form/README.md

  - "first_submit" - Only start to validate on the first form submission, and then behave like "always".
  - "only_submit" - Only validate during form submissions.
  - "never" - Disable validation. `e.isValid` from the submit event will always be `true`
- - true - Same as "always"
- - false - Same as "never"

 ```vue
 <DForm activate="first_submit">